-An internship with a government agency, office holder, political party, interest group or other organization active in politics can provide you with a very practical look at the world of politics and link it to an academic exercise supervised by a faculty member.
-Internships also provide potential career opportunities.
+An internship with a government agency, office holder, political party, interest group, or other organization can provide academic experience and credit, as well as potential career opportunities.

-Internships are also available with local interest groups, non-profit agencies, corporations, and political parties.
-Some internships are available in Washington and some overseas.
-Such experiences occasionally lead to career positions as students return to the agencies where they interned as undergraduates.
+For a future career in the intelligence community, internships are vital gateways into future career field.
+These experiences occasionally lead to career positions as students return to the agencies where they interned as undergraduates.